 ALL photos in exhibits must have been taken by the exhibitor.
 Photo/Model releases from individuals pictured in the exhibitor's photographs are required unless the photograph is of a group in a public place where identification would not be an issue.
-The release can be obtained at: https://4h.extension.illinois.edu/members/projects/photography.
+Meta data must be included on the back of the picture.
+The photo release and meta data tip sheet can be obtained at: https://go.illinois.edu/PhotographyProject.
 Photos may be taken with a camera, an electronic tablet (i.e. iPad), or a cell phone.

-All photos must be accompanied by details of the camera setting that include:
+ALL photos must be accompanied by details of the camera settings that include:

-- a) Camera/device used
+- Camera/device used

-- b) Aperture (F-stop)
+- Aperture (F-stop)

-- c) Exposure time (shutter speed)
+- Exposure time (shutter speed)

-- d) ISO (film/sensor sensitivity)
+- ISO (film/sensor sensitivity)

-- e) Lighting used (flash, artificial, sunlight, other)
+- Lighting used (flash, artificial, sunlight, other)

-- f) Lens Filters (Ultra-Violet, Polarizing, etc.) if used.
+- Lens Filters (Ultra-Violet, Polarizing, etc.) if used.